Pre- and Post Congress: Training Courses, Workshops, and Summer Schools

 Participants are responsible for:

-Please send an short (one paragraph!) informal motivation letter to the summer school organization team (registration is open later this year)
+Please send a short (one paragraph!) informal motivation letter to the summer school organization team (registration is included with the conference registration)